influx-inc/mediawiki/README.md

-## Branches
+# Abandon hope, all ye who enter here...

+This a fork of the Mediawiki repo:

-- `master` is a clone of the upstream master.
+- `master` is an unmodified clone of the upstream master.
-- `influx` is a fork of master with our extensions installed, prepped for Heroku deployment.
+- `influx` is the branch we deploy from - with the skin and extensions added plus some customizations for Heroku deployment.

-We're using bleeding edge instead of the latest stable release (1.37.2) because the latest versions of PHP /composer broke compatibility with 1.37 🤪
+We're using bleeding edge instead of the latest stable release (1.37.2) because the latest versions of PHP/composer broke compatibility with 1.37 🤪

-# Notes
+## Notes

-- Heroku app name: `influx-wiki`
+- Deployed on Heroku app name: `influx-wiki`
 - Assets are stored in S3 bucket: `influx-wiki`
 - See `LocalSettings.php` for configuration.

 ## Installation

-Via Homebrew:
+On OSX via Homebrew:

     # PHP 8:
     brew tap shivammathur/php